Ernest Goh

 Artistic-director Ubah Rumah – an artist residency and research outpost located on Nikoi island, Indonesia.
 The residency programme offers artists and researchers an opportunity to explore and investigate cultural and climate issues faced by islanders of the Riau archipelago.
 The programme partners Nikoi – an ethically developed island destination focused on bringing unique experiences that minimises negative impact in the short term and has a long term positive impact on the local community and environment.

-Artist and photographer Ernest Goh’s practice has been spent looking at the environment and its creatures, trying to understand the complex yet awe-inspiring interconnectivity between our planet and its inhabitants.
-Ernest Goh founded Ayer Ayer – an ecologically-engaged initiative that reaches out to communities through visual and participatory artworks to foster environmental protection and awareness.
-Ayer Ayer’s focus on ocean plastic in the regional waterways of South-East Asia has led to the creation of public art, digital gamification and research projects.
+Ernest Goh founded Ayer Ayer – an ecologically-engaged initiative that reaches out to communities through visual and participatory artworks to further environmental protection and awareness.
+He is also the co-founder of Ubah Rumah, an artist residency and research outpost on Nikoi Island, Indonesia.
+Ayer Ayer’s focus on ocean plastic in the regional waterways of South-East Asia has led to the creation of public art, digital gamification and social intervention projects.